isaacchua0309/tp/docs/UserGuide.md

 ![Creating a Sport](images/createsport_command.png)

+> ⚠️ **Note**:
-> ⚠️ **Note**: Sport names can only be a single word (e.g., Table Tennis is not allowed, use TableTennis instead).
+> * Sport names can only be a single word (e.g., Table Tennis is not allowed, use TableTennis instead).

-> 💡 **Tip**: Sport names entered in commands are case-insensitive and will be stored and displayed in lowercase.
+> * Sport names entered in commands are case-insensitive and will be stored and displayed in lowercase.

 #### Listing All Sports
 View all available sports in the global sports list with their indices.